scANVI Overview

 Introduction to the scANVI workflow

-The scANVI pipeline is a cloud-optimized WDL workflow that performs cell type label transfer on Multiome data using scVI and scANVI (single-cell ANnotation using Variational Inference) deep generative models.
-It integrates single-cell RNA-seq (GEX) and ATAC-seq data with an annotated reference dataset to transfer cell type labels via semi-supervised learning.
+The scANVI pipeline is a cloud-optimized WDL workflow that performs cell type label transfer using scVI and scANVI (single-cell ANnotation using Variational Inference) deep generative models.
+It integrates single-cell RNA-seq (GEX) and, optionally, ATAC-seq data with an annotated reference dataset to transfer cell type labels via semi-supervised learning.

 The pipeline is split into two tasks — PreprocessFilter (CPU-only) and MultiomeLabelTransfer (GPU) — so that expensive GPU time is reserved exclusively for model training and inference.
-All data loading, quality filtering, barcode alignment, and gene-activity-matrix conversion happen on a CPU node first; the GPU node receives ready-to-train h5ad files and never re-runs preprocessing.
+All data loading, quality filtering, and (in multiome mode) barcode alignment and gene-activity-matrix conversion happen on a CPU node first; the GPU node receives ready-to-train h5ad files and never re-runs preprocessing.

 The pipeline is designed to consume the outputs of the Multiome and PeakCalling WARP pipelines.
 Cite the pipeline using the WARP citation in the Citing section below.